postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 To use the Postman quickstart:

 1. Go to the [Postman quickstart](https://newrelic.com/instant-observability/postman/d465bf08-b737-4bc5-b5ad-dd5be272967b?utm_source=external_partners&utm_medium=referral&utm_campaign=global-ever-green-io-partner) in New Relic I/O, and select **+ Install quickstart**.
-1. If you don't have a New Relic account, follow the signup instructions to get started for free.
+1. If you don't have a New Relic account, follow the sign up instructions to get started for free.
 Check your email for a link to continue to the next step.
 1. Select an account and select **Begin installation**.
 1. Under **Postman (manual install)** select **Done** if you have already completed the steps in the [Configuring New Relic Integration](#configuring-new-relic-integration) section.
 1. Select **See your data**.